Ukraine crisis: Russia 'open to dialogue' with new leader

 Meanwhile election observers said Sunday's vote was a genuine one that largely met international standards.

-The mission from the Organisation for Security and Co-operation in Europe (OSCE) also said it gave the new president "legitimacy" to open a dialogue with separatists in the east.'No Somalia'
+The mission from the Organisation for Security and Co-operation in Europe (OSCE) also said it gave the new president "legitimacy" to open a dialogue with separatists in the east.